kendo-labs/knockout-kendo/README.md

 ## Release Notes

-For change logs and release notes, see the [changelog](CHANGELONG.MD) file.
+For change logs and release notes, see the [releases section](https://github.com/kendo-labs/knockout-kendo/releases).

 ## License Information